 - Sponge cakes

-Gather these ideas and host a tea party fit for a queen!
-These Tea for Two Tea-rrific Tea Party Ideas will get you ready to host a garden party par-tea (get it?) with friends.
+You’ll be ready to host a tea party fit for a queen with these ideas for tea!
+These Tea for Two Tea-rrific Tea Party Ideas will prepare you to host a fabulous garden party with your friends.
+Enjoy!

 Tea Party Ideas

-Save all your egg cartons and make these Tea-rrific Tea Cup Party Invitations.
-We used them as Mother’s Day Cards, but the same design can be used for another purpose.
+Use your leftover egg cartons to craft these Tea-rrific Tea Cup Party Invitations.
+We used them as Mother’s Day Cards, but they fit right into the tea party theme!

-Think bite sized food.
-These Strawberry Cheesecake Strawberry Bites make a fabulous little-bite dessert.
+Bite sized snacks are the perfect tea party food.
+These Strawberry Cheesecake Strawberry Bites make a fabulous, light dessert.

 Wood sliced table chargers make a beautiful spot for a mason jar flower centerpiece.
-Add a doily, macaroons, mini cupcakes and touches of fruit or other bite-sized treats.
-I Watch Them Grow has a lot of tea party ideas.
+Top them with a doily, macaroons, mini cupcakes or other bite-sized treats.
+Head over to Watch Them Grow for more great tea party ideas!

-Grab a few flower centerpieces at your grocery store or florist.
-Add a lace parasol in the center for this tea party idea.
+Jazz up floral bouquets from your grocery store or florist by adding a lace parasol in the center for this tea party idea!
 (Source Unknown)

 Make mini parfaits with granola, yogurt and strawberries.
-We love the budget-friendly wooden spoon tied with pink and white baker’s twine to the cups.
+We love the budget-friendly wooden spoon tied with pink and white baker’s twine to the cups!
+The pink in the twine and the strawberries look adorable together.

 This DIY 3 tier stand was made with Dollar Tree finds.
-It is so easy to make yourself and very inexpensive too and will look great with mini cakes, sandwich bites and cookies.
+It is incredibly easy to DIY, inexpensive, and will perfectly show off your tea party food!

-Edible flowers and herbs would be a beautiful touch to ice cubes.
-Try mint, rosemary, basil, lavender, honeysuckle, hibiscus and dandelion.
+Edible flowers and herbs really take a glass of iced tea or sparkling water over the top.
+Try adding mint, rosemary, basil, lavender, honeysuckle, hibiscus and dandelion.

-Make your own shabby chic utensils including this pearl wrapped fork.
+You’ll need some cute utensils to devour your tea party food with!
+Make your own shabby chic utensils, including this pearl wrapped fork.

 For those that don’t like tea, this strawberry, mint infused lemon water looks perfect for a spring tea party!
 (Unknown image source, recipe here)Print